 If the team is international, remind your managers to give instructions to the remote team in a crystal-clear manner.
 It makes sense to avoid ambiguous phrases, idioms or language jokes, no matter how funny and fitting they seem.

-To overcome the distance barrier, some companies go ahead and install large screens to show real-time workflow of employees and create the feeling of common office space.
+To overcome the distance barrier, some companies go ahead and install large screens to show the real-time workflow of employees and create the feeling of common office space.

 If such solution looks too extravagant, basically it’s just enough to implement an effective information system which contains: